 The aquarium launched an ambitious sustainability plan which included installing hand dryers to reduce waste from paper towels.
 Soon enough, they started experiencing noise issues with the hand dryers which were disturbing guests during large events – they even had to turn them off to reduce noise.

 Robert Wengel, Vice President of Facilities, was excited to learn about Dyson's sound improvements with the Dyson Airblade dB hand dryer.
 Dyson engineers significantly reduced air rush noise and incorporated Helmholtz silencers to absorb the unpleasant frequencies produced by the motor – making it quieter.¹

 Other hand dryers can take up to 24 seconds to dry hands.
 The Dyson Airblade dB hand dryer uses two high-velocity sheets of air to scrape water from hands – drying hands in 12 seconds.²

 The Dyson Airblade dB hand dryer has been acoustically re-engineered to be quieter than the original Dyson Airblade™ hand dryer.

 Up to 71% less expensive to run than other hand dryers.³ Up to 98% less than paper towels,³ with up to 78% less CO₂.⁴ Creating a better environment in your restrooms and in the world outside.

 - 1 Loudness reduction compared to the original Dyson Airblade V hand dryer.

-- 2 Dry time was determined using Dyson test method 769 based on NSF P335 to a measurement of 0.1g residual moisture.
+- 2 Dry time determined using Dyson test method 769 based on NSF P335 using a measurement of 0.1g residual moisture.

 - 3 Average electricity price $0.1/kWh as of May 2019.
 For calculations visit www.dyson.com/calcs